Community Worker Program (C101)

 Note:

-In compliance with the requirements of our field partners, all students in this program are encouraged to complete a Police Vulnerable Sector Check before commencing their field placement.
+In compliance with the requirements of our field partners, all students in this program are encouraged to complete a vulnerable sector check before commencing their field placement.
 These reference checks, which can take up to four months, are done to protect the clientele of these agencies who are considered “vulnerable persons” under the law.
 The fees for the reference checks vary by region and must be paid by the student.
 Students are responsible for ensuring that the check covers appropriateness for “individuals being employed and/or volunteering who will be working with vulnerable person(s).”
-The program will assist students in applying for the police check once they begin the program.
+The program will assist students in applying for the vulnerable sector check once they begin the program.

 Career & Postgraduate Study Opportunities